jait-23/machine-learning-stanfordcoursera/README.md

 machine-learning-coursera
 =========================

-This repo is specially created for all the work done my me as a part of Coursera's Machine Learning Course.
+This repo is specially created for all the work done by me as a part of Coursera's Machine Learning Course.

-# machine-learning-stanfordcoursera
+Installations Requirements:
+Matlab
+Octave
+Java